25 of The Most Beautiful Greek Islands

 It’s perfect for those looking to relax on the beach and explore.
 It is certainly no party island, which is part of the reason it is so special.
 Head to Myrtos Beach for the ultimate day of relaxation.
 This beach sits between two mountains, creating the most dramatic beach.
 The water contains small parts of marble that catch the sun as it shines and illuminates like glitter.
 It’s an ideal beach for a day of relaxing!

-If you are looking to explore, head to the town of Assos, this picturesque village is full of Venetian architecture and colourful houses that line the water’s edge.
-Although this village is small, it packs a punch, and is a beautiful way to spend your day.
+If you want to explore, head to the town of Assos, this picturesque village is full of Venetian architecture and colourful houses that line the water’s edge.
+Although this village is small it packs a punch and is a beautiful way to spend your day.

 Lefkada